Mabellian/alx-low_level_programming/0x02-functions_nested_loops/README.md

-sum of the even-valued terms
+prints the first 98 Fibonacci numbers